Apollo, JC Flowers expected to bid for Hartford's Japan unit -sources

-NEW YORK Private equity firms J.C.
-Flowers & Co and Apollo Global Management are among a handful of companies expected to bid for Hartford Financial Services Group Inc (HIG.N)'s Japanese annuity business, three people familiar with the situation told Reuters this week.
+NEW YORK Oct 9 Private equity firms J.C.
+Flowers & Co and Apollo Global Management are among a handful of companies expected to bid for Hartford Financial Services Group Inc 's Japanese annuity business, three people familiar with the situation told Reuters this week.

 Over the past several months, Hartford's CEO Liam McGee has been focused on moving the company out of annuities to focus on more property casualty, which is considered to be a more stable and less risky business.

-In June, the company announced an agreement to sell its U.K. variable annuity business for $285 to Berkshire Hathaway (BRKa.N).
+In June, the company announced an agreement to sell its U.K. variable annuity business for $285 to Berkshire Hathaway .

 A Hartford spokesman declined to comment on any sales process, but reiterated previous statements the firm has made that the risk profile of the legacy variable annuity block has significantly improved as a result of actions the company has taken and market improvements.